-After a quick lunch break at the local Wagamama I was ready to absorb another session of SEO tips.
-The afternoon topics broke the mould by looking at several different aspects of SEO.
+After a quick lunch break at the local Brighton Wagamama I was ready to absorb another session of SEO tips.
+The afternoon topics broke the mold by looking at several different aspects of SEO.
 This was immediately followed by a quick-fire round of ten minute presentations.

 Neil Walker: Links – SEO Value vs. Client Expectations vs Cost

 Neil delivered an excellent presentation on how to value a link and manage client expectations.
 He touched on the difficulty of explaining the value to a client as they can often be obsessed with PageRank.
 The general consensus was that relevancy and domain authority were more important factors than a high PR.